 Fortunately, for most other weeds, late burndown in corn can be very effective and safe to the crop.
 The main reason for this is that atrazine is a great burndown addition to Gramoxone.
 Gramoxone alone can struggle on some grassy weeds and even a few broadleaf weeds like henbit, particularly at rates below 48 oz/A. However, adding a quart of atrazine greatly increases the consistency of control.

-Lastly, the best rule of thumb to get the best control possible from any Gramoxone application is to apply it early to mid-morning or late afternoon to evening.
+Lastly, we have found that to get the best control possible from any Gramoxone application is to apply it early to mid-morning or late afternoon to evening.
 It is one of the few herbicides that does not work best when applied in the middle of the day.
 Therefore, application early or late in the day or during overcast conditions greatly improves the performance of Gramoxone.